Public Folder Migration Guide From On-Premises Exchange 2007+ to Office 365 < 20GB Hybrid mode

 - Set Project Advanced Options.
 KB004834

 - Set value for Licensing/Maximum licenses to consume per item per pass licensing count (default value = 1.
 This allows up to 10GB to be migrated.
-For example: If migrating all Public Folders, using a forward slash ( / ), and the total data size = 39GB, increase this value to 4, otherwise the migration will pause at 10GB).
+For example: If migrating all Public Folders, using a forward slash ( / ), and the total data size = 39GB, increase this value to 4, otherwise the migration will stop at 10GB).
 KB004890

 - Add RemoveFilterBasedOnFolderType=1 under Support/Support options.
 This flag is required if Public Folders contain items other than mail, such as calendar and contact items.
 KB005053